How to Write Better Social Media Captions with AI

 Instagram rewards captions that feel personal.
 The algorithm favors saves and comments, so write captions that make people want to save for later or respond.

-- Funny: "Nobody told me adulting meant googling 'how to adult' at 2am. 😅 Save this for when you need it. #relatable #adulting"
+- Funny: "The least glamorous part of adulthood?
+Searching 'how to fix this' at 2 a.m.
+Save this for when you need it. #relatable #adulting"

 - Professional: "Three things I learned from launching my first product.
 Number two surprised me most."

-- "POV: you finally found a caption tool that actually works ✍️ #contentcreator #fyp"
+- "POV: you finally found a caption workflow you can finish before posting #contentcreator #contenttips"

-- "The caption mistake killing your reach (and how to fix it) #tiktokgrowth #viral"
+- "The caption mistake that makes posts harder to understand (and how to fix it) #tiktokgrowth #contenttips"

 - "I got rejected by 12 companies before landing my dream job.
 Here's what I learned from each rejection: [numbered list].
 What would you add?"